heatherisis/Samsung-Tidy-Data/CodeBook.md

 #Getting and Cleaning Samsung Data:  Code Book

 ###This is a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

+##Reproducibility

+All tranformations performed in this data cleanup process originated in an R Project titled run_analysis.Rproj, which was reproduced in a series of R markdown files [12].
+To reproduce exactly what was performed in this data cleanup, the same data set that was published in December 2012 must be used [4].
+The following markdown files are included in this Samsung-Tidy-Data repository.
+They are separated into chunks for convenience at accessing the code to investigate a specific sub-process in the data cleanup.
+The manuscripts are intended to be followed in the following order (see detailed information below):

+* 1. 1OrganizingData
+* 2. 2CompilingData
+* 3. 3TrimmingData
+* 4. 4ReshapingData

 ##Introduction